SensehacK/dev-cheatsheet/ios/xcode/performance.md

 ## Static vs Dynamic dispatch

-Static always wins because it knows where it needs to be dispatched when referrering to the witness table.
+Static always wins because it knows where it needs to be dispatched when referering to the witness table.

 ## Reference vs Value types